-Indian gazelles are a vital food source within their ecosystem for predators and also help disperse seeds.
+Indian gazelles are mostly solitary but have been spotted in groups of four to ten individuals.
 Males are extremely defensive, protecting their territory, resources, and fighting for a mate with their horns.
 Females primarily give birth in April, and offspring stay with their mothers until 12 months of age.
 A highly adaptive species, Indian gazelles can be found in deciduous forests, open woodlands, and extremely arid drylands.

 Surprisingly, dew droplets that get deposited overnight are often the primary source of hydration for Indian gazelles.
 They also are more adapted to browsing than grazing, consuming grasses, various leaves, crops, and fruits such as pumpkins and melons.
 It is with this diet that researchers believe Indian gazelles may play an imperative role in their ecosystem as seed dispersers.
 Swift and agile runners, they roam long distances within their habitat.

 Generally frightened by humans, Indian gazelles stamp their forefoot on the ground and emit a sneeze-like hiss through their nose when alarmed.
 This is where the local name, chinkara, the sneezer, originates.
 Despite being a regional icon, habitat loss and overhunting threatened the species in the 1950s.
 Currently, the Indian gazelle is a species of least concern by the IUCN as protected areas and conservation efforts have helped recover a healthy population.
 A prime example of how nature can heal when given time and space to roam freely.